Conductivity of concentrated salt solutions: Concluding remarks

 \section{Concluding remarks}

-In summary, a physically based simple theory, which strongly appeals to macroscopic arguments, is in quantitative agreement with existing conductivity data for univalent inorganic salt solutions up to 3 mol/l or so.
+In summary, a physically based simple theory, which strongly appeals to macroscopic arguments, is in quantitative agreement with existing conductivity data for univalent inorganic salt solutions up to several mol/l or so.
 It appears, of course, surprising that compact equation \eqref{eq:K_appr} applies in so large concentration range and for all salts, especially since much more sophisticated microscopic approaches failed to suggest any simple expression of comparable accuracy despite a half-century, if not more, efforts.
-Recall, however, that it has often been found before that these fail when applied to charged fluids, in contrast with the simple models going back to Debye and H$\rm{\ddot{u}}$ckel~\cite{levin.y:2002}.
+Recall, however, that it has often been found before that these theories fail when applied to strongly correlated charged fluids (e.g. phase transitions in asymmetric electrolytes), in contrast with the simple models going back to Debye and H$\rm{\ddot{u}}$ckel~\cite{levin.y:2002}.
 Our approximate conductivity equation derived using a simple model for electrolyte solutions and follows from macroscopic treatment appeared to be quite accurate.
 Some, essentially very small, deviations from data are in fact irrelevant for most of the applications.
-Any real system is hardly ideal water-electrolyte solution of a strictly fixed temperature or concentration, and some scatter of the data is always inevitable.
-Thus the conclusions are unambiguous: \begin{itemize} \item The electrophoresis of inorganic ions can be accommodated within a theoretical framework that employs only a harmonic mean of hydrodynamic radii of ions and relies on a modified mean-field description of electrostatics (a concept of point-particle duality) and on a classical approach to colloid electrophoresis.
-The need to invoke specific constants as (arbitrary) parameters, or to correct an ionic concentration is thereby removed; \item The conductivity of concentrated salt solutions is dictated solely by an ionic electrophoresis.
+Any real system is hardly ideal water-electrolyte solution of a strictly fixed temperature or concentration, and some scatter of the experimental data is always inevitable.
+Thus the conclusions are unambiguous: \begin{itemize} \item The electrophoresis of inorganic ions can be accommodated within a theoretical framework that employs only a harmonic mean of hydrodynamic radii of ions and relies on a mean-field description of electrostatics and on a classical approach to colloid electrophoresis.
+The need to invoke specific constants as (arbitrary) parameters, or to correct an ionic concentration is thereby removed; \item The conductivity of concentrated salt solutions is dictated solely by ionic electrophoresis.
 Although the electrophoretic retardation dominates in highly dilute solutions too, to arrive at a more accurate description of their (in fact, extremely small) conductivity reduction, it seems necessary to include the relaxation correction.

 \end{itemize}